kapseliboi/hybrixd/lib/scheduler/README-scheduler.txt

   asset://dummy/test with data = {key=0, value="a"} and further

+ rout(path) TODO data, onError, onSuccess

+Route a path trough hybridd and pass the result to the next step.

+path    Provide the routing path

+Examples:
+  rout('/asset/dummy/balance/__dummyaddress__')   // retrieve the
+  balance for the dummy asset

  poke(var [,data] )

 Put data in a variable for later use.
 Use peek to retrieve.
 The data is stored in the root parent process under 'vars'.
 (You can see this poked data stored in global.hybridd.proc[rootID].vars, but a better way to use this data is by using the command peek("varname").